florisbechger/nixos/flakes/README.md

 # FLAKES

-Create a remote server on KVM, managed only through a local flake.nix
+Deploy a remote server on KVM, managed only through a local flake.nix

 1) Spin up a minimal NixOS VM change password on nixos user and copy its IP address